 Tephric soil material may include soil materials that meet the requirements of allophanic soil material or vitric soil material.
 It is used to distinguish soil groups of the Raw Soils and Recent Soils, and parent material classes at soil series level.

-Vitric soils material
+Vitric soil material

 Vitric soil material (Parfitt 1985) has more than 35% coarse-fraction (2 mm or greater, by volume) of which 60% is pumice or cinders, or there is more than 40% sand of which more than 30% is volcanic glass (or crystals coated with glass) (Eden 1990).